SIBarcodeNetwork/ReadtheDocsMaster/Docs/mark_pass.rst

 * Leave the "Remove previous final sequencing results" box checked.

 * Uncheck "Also attach raw traces to sequencing reaction in LIMS".

+* Add any relevant notes, such as taxonomy confidence level, in the notes field under the user name.
+These comments will be stored within the LIMS field "Assembly Notes".

 * Leave the rest of the fields as the default selection, and click "OK" for the operation to run.